 Between Tuxtla and Chiapa de Corzo is the entrance to the Parque Nacional Cañón del Sumidero.
-We opted out of the pricey and loud motor boat rides up the river at the bottom of this deep, steep canyon and chose to see its massiveness from above from a series of five miradors (view points) off a central road along the canyon’s rim.
+We opted out of the pricey and loud motor boat rides up the river at the bottom of this deep, steep canyon and chose to see its massiveness from above from a series of five view points off a central road along the canyon’s rim.

-The 10 mile road that connects the miradors was as close to a US-style National Park road as we’ve seen since leaving the US: narrow, winding and full of slow moving buses, passenger cars and tourist vans full of gawking travelers.
-The turnouts to the miradors had ample parking and paths to the canyon rim.
-All of the miradors except #5 had picnic tables too.
+The 10 mile (16 km) road that connects the miradors was as close to a US-style National Park road as we’ve seen since leaving the US: narrow, winding, and full of slow moving buses, passenger cars, and tourist vans full of gawking travelers.
+The turnouts to the view points had ample parking and there were even paths to the canyon rim.
+All of the view points except #5 had picnic tables too.

 Sima de las Cotorras

-From there we headed to Sima de las Cotorras (Abyss of the Parrots), a massive almost perfectly round sinkhole that’s 525 feet (160 meters) wide and 460 feet (140 meters) deep.
-That’s amazing enough, but there’s a forest at the bottom of this sinkhole that’s home to hundreds of green parrots which fly out en masse each morning and trickle back in every afternoon.
+From there we headed to Sima de las Cotorras (Abyss of the Parrots), an almost perfectly round sinkhole that’s 525 feet (160 meters) wide and 460 feet (140 meters) deep.
+That’s amazing enough, but there’s a forest at the bottom of this sinkhole that forest is home to hundreds of green parrots which fly out each morning in one huge group and trickle back in every afternoon.

-Tourist facilities around this amazing bird-filled hole in the ground were created with the help of Sendasur, the same orgnization that helped created Las Guacamayas (where the main attraction are scarlet macaws) and they’re both impressive places.
+Tourist facilities around this amazing bird-filled hole in the ground were created with the help of Sendasur, the same orginazation that helped created Las Guacamayas (where the main attraction are scarlet macaws).

-At the sima we checked into a room in the small two story stone guesthouse on the property.
+At the sima we checked into the small two story stone guesthouse on the property.
 For 300 pesos (about US$25) we got a charming room with a great bathroom and a private furnished balcony.
-There are good raised-platform camping sites here too (100 pesos) that come with flush toilets and sinks (but no showers).
+There are good raised-platform camping sites here too (100 pesos / about US$8) that come with flush toilets and sinks (but no showers).
 The on-site restaurant also served great food, including some of the best hand made tortillas we’ve had in Mexico.

 The pet parrot kept by the folks who run the restaurant loved the tortillas too, as Eric found out.
 Watch them sharing breakfast in our video, below.

-A trail has been built below the rim inside the crater which takes you around the hole.
-A badass local guide named Nancy will lead you around or even harness you in for a rappel a bit deeper into the ground where you can see more than 40 pre-Hispanic paintings and hand prints which were somehow put on the walls more than 200 feet below the rim between 5,000 and 10,000 years ago.
+A trail has been built below the rim inside the crater which takes you around the sinkhole.
+A badass local guide named Nancy will lead you around or even harness you in for a rappel a bit deeper into the ground where you can see more than 40 pre-Hispanic paintings and handprints which were somehow put on the walls more than 200 feet (60 meters) below the rim between 5,000 and 10,000 years ago.

 But the real attraction is watching the mass exodus of parrots at sunrise.
 Around 6 am we heard a tentative “buenos dias” outside our room and that was our cue that the birds were on the move.
 Sound is amplified inside the sinkhole, so the birds wings and cries sounded extra loud.
-They flew incredibly quickly (making photograhy and video tricky in the early morning light) as the first handful of birds grew into a crescendo of green wings.
+They flew incredibly quickly (making photography and video tricky in the early morning light).
+Soon the first handful of birds grew into a crescendo of green wings.